josh-truong/Spektrix/README.md

 ## Credits
  - Application design and functionality attributed to ["SPECTRUM Launcher for Rainmeter by BirdAlliance".](https://www.deviantart.com/birdalliance/art/SPECTRUM-Launcher-v3-for-Rainmeter-762183493)
- - The icons used in this skin are created by https://materialdesignicons.com/ and https://icons8.com/
+ - The icons/images used in this skin are created by https://materialdesignicons.com/, https://icons8.com/, and https://www.pixiv.net/en/artworks/59183487.
  - All images, artworks and backgrounds used in this skin are not created by me, and all rights goes to their original creators and copyright holders

 ## System Requirements